ta0kira/zeolite/README.md

 statically-typed code *disallows* what you expect it to.

 Zeolite has a special source-file extension for unit tests, and a built-in compiler mode to run them.

-These tests can check for success, compilation success, compilation failure, and even crashes.
+- Tests can check for runtime success, compilation success, compilation failure, and even crashes.
 Normally you would need a third-party test runner to check for required compilation failures and crashes.

+- The test mode includes a command-line option to collect code-coverage data, which can be critical for determining test efficacy.

 Nearly all of the integration testing of the Zeolite language itself is done using this feature, but it is also supported for general use with Zeolite